Roy Kidd Stadium

 John Barnett, the former director of football operations at the University of Southern Mississippi, joined the Eastern Kentucky football staff in the same position in March 2017.

-Barnett served six seasons on the staff at the University of Southern Mississippi before spending a portion of this spring at the University of Kansas.
+Barnett served six seasons on the staff at the University of Southern Mississippi before spending a portion of the 2017 spring at the University of Kansas.